Formulation trials with Ibuprofen DC100 for direct compression

 Summary

-Finally, formulation trials with Ibuprofen DC100 for direct compression had been performed.
+Finally, formulation trials using Ibuprofen DC100 for direct compression were conducted.

 References